 International Graduate – Readiness to Train

-It is important that the International Graduates who plan to train in the U.S. and the University of Florida in Gainesville recognize the diverse social, economic, religious, language and cultural needs of their American patients upon entry to GME.
+International Medical Graduates (IMGs) bring their own diversity from the cultures from which they come.
+Having diversity within the healthcare team allows for improved care delivery within a multicultural environment.
+It is important that the IMG who plans to train in the United States at the University of Florida recognize the diverse social, economic, religious, language and cultural needs of their American patients upon entry to Graduate Medical Education (GME).

 In addition to the pre-requisites to match to a US program (NRMP, USMLE, ECFMG, VISA, etc), as well as the university’s (UF) requirements, the IMG must be aware of required applications, education, cultural experiences, and his/her own personal requirements to travel to, live in and train in Gainesville, FL.
 The following information is provided to help guide you through this process.